 Franklin Sports Bocce Ball Set

-- FOUR PLAYER SET: includes all that you need for your next game as the all-weather balls are soft 90mm PVC bocce balls....
+- FOUR PLAYER SET: This set includes all that you need for your next game with (8) all-weather soft PVC bocce balls: (2)...

 Variety is the spice of life, and Franklin Sports Bocce Ball Set is different than the rest.
 This set features bocce balls that are soft with colorful swirly designs.
 Even the pallino is blue instead of white!